botbind/docs/monitors.md

 # Creating Monitors

 Monitors are similar to commands, but instead of running on a command, they run on every message sent.
-There alot of useful cases for this feature.
+There a lot of useful cases for this feature.

 ## Your first Monitor